 The Fund will be valued at 6.00 p.m. on every Business Day (or "trading day" or "T day").
 However, if the Fund has exposure to investments outside of Malaysia, the Fund shall be valued at 11.00 a.m. on the next Business Day (or "T + 1 day").
-All foreign assets are translated into the Base Currency based on the last available bid exchange rate quoted by Bloomberg or Reuters at 4.00 p.m.
+All foreign assets are translated into the Base Currency based on the bid exchange rate quoted by Bloomberg or Refinitiv at 4.00 p.m.
 (UK time) which is equivalent to 11.00 p.m. or 12.00 midnight (Malaysian time) on the same day, or at such time as stipulated in the investment management standards issued by the FiMM.
-If the foreign market in which the Fund is invested is closed for business, we will value the underlying assets based on the latest available price as at the day the particular foreign market was last opened for business.